Creatures of Habit

 Bachelor of Education (ECE), Diploma of Nursing, Diploma of Teaching (ECE)

 Let's face it - We are all creatures of habit (whether we like it our not).
 When it comes to the daily things that we all do (brushing our teeth, showering, getting ready for work) we all tend to follow a pattern or habit that we have established over time.
-Humans by nature, like to perform out daily routines in the same order, and our movements are often performed on auto pilot.
+Humans by nature, like to perform our daily routines in the same order, and our movements are often performed on auto pilot.

 Think about the routine you follow when you have to shower.
-If you break it down in to steps, you will likely find that you perform this daily routine in the same order every time;
+If you break it down into steps, you will likely find that you perform this daily routine in the same order every time;

-The same movements, in the order, EVERYDAY!
+The same movements, in the same order, EVERYDAY!

 It is exactly the same for our infants and toddlers.
 EXACTLY!